Naruto the Movie: Ninja Clash in the Land of Snow

 Naruto the Movie: Ninja Clash in the Land of Snow (劇場版 大活劇! 雪姫忍法帖だってばよ!!, Gekijō-ban Naruto Daikatsugeki!
 Yukihime Ninpōchō Dattebayo!!) is a 2004 anime martial arts fantasy adventure film based on Masashi Kishimoto's manga and anime Naruto.
 It was released in Japan on August 21, 2004.
-The film is set after episode 101 of the third season of the Naruto anime series.
+The film is set after the episode 101 of the Naruto anime series.
 In the United States, the film aired on Cartoon Network on September 8, 2007.
 The ending song Home Sweet Home is performed by Yuki Isoya.
 The English adaptation replaced the song with Jeremy Sweet's "Never Give Up", due to licensing restrictions.

-In the film, Naruto Uzumaki and his Team 7 work on a bodyguard mission to protect Princess Yukie Fujikaze, who is posing as a film actress.
+In the film, Naruto Uzumaki and his Team 7 work on a bodyguard mission to protect Princess Koyuki Kazahana, who is posing as a film actress.

 An original video animation, Konoha Annual Sports Festival (木ノ葉運動会 Konoha Undōkai), was included with the Japanese release of the film.
-The film grossed US$11.1 million in the box offices and received generally positive reviews from critics for its focus on its animation and well-executed action sequences despite the character Yukie Fujikaze often being seen as the least interesting character presented.
+The film grossed US$11.1 million in the box offices and received generally positive reviews from critics for the animation, voice acting, emotional depth, action sequences and musical score, however the screenplay and character of Koyuki were met with a more divided response.